The Solar World Congress at 50

 - Industry; and

-- A solar time-line display which will be launched at the 2020 Asia Pacific Solar Research Conference (APSRC20) (Nov 30th-Dec 2nd 2020) in Melbourne and will be available to be displayed at future ISES and ISES partner events.
-(Note: At this stage, the Australia PV Institute (APVI) still plans to hold the regional conference the same week in Melbourne)
+- A solar time-line display which will be launched at the 2020 Asia Pacific Solar Research Conference (APSRC20), 01 – 03 December 2020 in Melbourne and will be available to be displayed at future ISES and ISES partner events.

 - A historical display at APSRC20.